 However, it’s important to develop a team-oriented approach to forecasting and budgeting.
-By implementing this approach, I rapidly had the whole senior management team working together smoothly on the finance functions.
+By implementing this approach, the senior management team started working together smoothly on the finance functions.
 Better yet, we were able to grow very fast, to nearly $50 million in revenue, without any outside capital.
-Because we responsibly controlled costs, as a team, we were able to do great things, without a lot of money.
+Because we responsibly controlled costs, as a team, we were able to do great things without a lot of money.

 – Rework the financials to make them clear and understandable.